souzen/light-jpf/readme.md

 #### Build plugin with Maven

-Use light-jpf-maven-plugin to create maven artifact (*-plugin.jar)
+Use light-jpf-maven-plugin to create maven artifact (*-plugin.jar).
+Maven will create fat jar with plugin code and all its dependencies.

 ```xml
     <build>